 According to Finnish law, all Finnish men are liable for military service.
 According to the conscription act §1 this duty takes effect when a man turns 18 years and is in effect until the age of 60.
 Military service is carried out at the age of 18-29.
 Women may also complete a voluntary military service.

 The call-ups will be held yearly between August and November for Finnish males who turn 18 years in that particular year.
 It is required for a conscript to keep his population register data up-to-date regarding citizenships and addresses, as every conscript will be sent a guide book and a letter concerning the place and time for the call-up.
 Failure to report at the call-up, without a legitimate reason is a criminal offence punishable according to the Finnish Conscript Act.
-Permission for absence or deferment may be granted only at a Regional Office.
+Permission for absence or deferment may be granted only at a Regional Office of the Finnish Defence Forces.
 The call-up duty can be processed either directly to a Regional Office in Finland or via a Finnish foreign mission.

 Multinationals can be exempted from military service.
 According to a bilateral agreement (25/1939) between Finland and the US, a dual citizen is not liable for military service in Finland as long as he permanently resides in the US.
 An exempted multinational conscript can be ordered into service if he moves to Finland before the end of the year in which he turns 30 (Conscription Act 75§).
-One should, however, verify from the Local Register Office that the dual citizenship and address information is properly registered in Finland.
+One should, however, verify that the dual citizenship and address information is properly registered in Finnish Population System.
+More information from the Local Registration Office.

 More information: The Finnish Defence Forces